angarsky/diveintopython/learn/install.md

 To run a Python script from the command line, follow these steps:

 1. Open the command prompt (Windows) or the terminal (macOS/Linux).
 2. Navigate to the directory where your Python script is located.
 You can use the `cd` command followed by the directory path to change to the desired directory.
-For example, if your script is located in the "Documents" folder, you can use the following command:
+For example, if your script is located in the `Documents` folder, you can use the following command:
    ```shell
    cd Documents
    ```
 3. Once you are in the correct directory, you can run the Python script by typing `python` followed by the name of the script file.
-For example, if your script file is named "script.py", use the following command:
+For example, if your script file is named `script.py`, use the following command:
    ```shell
    python script.py
    ```